-- 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🗱 .

-- 3. Click Computer Management.

-- 4. In the "Computer Management-Server Infrastructure" section, click JDS Instances 🔊 . - 5.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings . - Click Computer Management.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+In the "Computer Management-Server Infrastructure" section, click JDS Instances ... - 5.
 Click the JDS instance you want to configure. - 6.
 Click Edit. - 7.
 Use the General pane to configure basic settings for the JDS instance. - 8.
-Click the Distribution Point tab and configure distribution settings. - 9.
-Click Save.
+Click the Distribution Point tab and configure distribution settings. - Click Save.